|

 Happening has inherited some of Lady in the Water's

 weaknesses.
-The difference is that they function better this time.
-The
+The difference is that they are less of a problem for the

 acting is uneven to say the least, and when Shyamalan sticks his camera

-in the performers' faces for lengthy dramatic effect, it is hard to take him
+in the performers' faces for lengthy dramatic effect, it can be hard to take him

-work - a combination which gives The Happening a classic B-movie feel
+Shyamalan – a quality which gives The Happening a classic B-movie feel

-- but what a B-movie!
-I'm quite certain Tarantino loves the combo, as we
+– but what a B-movie is has become!
+I'm quite certain Tarantino would

 are presented one of the eeriest thriller premises since... well, since